WXGT

-WXGT (1580 AM) is a commercial regional Mexican radio station licensed to serve Columbus, Ohio, serving the Columbus metropolitan area.
-Owned by ICS Communications, Inc., the WXGT studios are located in beautiful Downtown Lewis Center, Ohio in the Lewis Center Metroplex, while the station transmitter resides in Columbus' Brandywine neighborhood on Morse Road.
+WXGT (1580 AM) is a commercial classic rock radio station licensed to serve Columbus, Ohio, owned by ICS Communications, Inc. The station's studios are located in Downtown Lewis Center, in the Lewis Center Metroplex, while the station transmitter is located in Columbus' Brandywine neighborhood on Morse Road.

 In addition to a standard analog transmission, WXGT is relayed over low-power analog Columbus translator W225CS (92.9 FM), as well as WQCD (1550 AM) in Delaware, Ohio; WQCD also operates its own translator, W225CM (92.9 FM).
-As WXGT and WQCD's translators are both on the 92.9 frequency, the stations collectively brand as "My 92.9".
+As WXGT and WQCD's translators are both on the 92.9 frequency, the stations collectively brand as "93X".
 WXGT is also available online.